 The charismatic leadership style is a subset of the visionary leadership style.
 It is often associated with the transformational leadership style and can inspire changes and growth in many people.

 Charismatic leaders often also need a servant leadership style.
-According to SHRM, servant leaders move beyond the transactional aspects of management, developing and aligning an employee’s sense of purpose with the company mission.
+According to SHRM, servant leaders move beyond the transactional aspects of management.

 Pros and Cons of the Charismatic Leadership Style